jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/io.rst

 Configuration files use XML or JSON (future versions).
 Most files are specific to each arm identified by its :ref:`serial number
 <serial-number>`.
 There are a few files than can be shared across
 sites.
-These are used for digital IOs and therefore don't require any calibration.
+These are used for digital IOs and therefore do not require any calibration.
 They can be found in the main dVRK repository under ``share/io``.